SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_final_assessment.md

 ## Final Recommendation

 **Proceed with full framework deployment and aggressive expansion of the external model portfolio.** The Boltz integration validates the approach and demonstrates significant value.
-The framework is ready for production use and positions ChemML as a leading platform for computational chemistry and drug discovery.
+The framework is ready for production use and positions QeMLflow as a leading platform for computational chemistry and drug discovery.

 **Priority Actions:**
-1. Deploy integration framework to main ChemML codebase
+1. Deploy integration framework to main QeMLflow codebase
 2. Begin immediate integration of AlphaFold and AutoDock Vina
 3. Announce capabilities to research and industry communities
 4. Establish community contribution processes for additional models

-This integration framework represents a **strategic breakthrough** that will accelerate ChemML adoption and establish lasting competitive advantages in the computational chemistry ecosystem.
+This integration framework represents a **strategic breakthrough** that will accelerate QeMLflow adoption and establish lasting competitive advantages in the computational chemistry ecosystem.

 ---